rajnandan1/kener/docs.md

 ```bash
 npm run kener:dev
 ```
-Kener would be running at PORT 3000.
-Go to [http://localhost:3000](http://localhost:3000)
+Kener Development Server would be running at PORT 5173.
+Go to [http://localhost:5173](http://localhost:5173)

 ![alt text](ss.png "SS")

-# Concepts
+## Concepts
+Kener has two parts.
+One is a svelte app which you can find in the src folder and there are code for monitors which you would find in scripts folder.
+If you want to update the frontend application then you should modify the src folder.